Fuzzball Documentation

 Scanning for volumes

 The scan command performs a two-way reconciliation between the storage backend and the Fuzzball database.
-It:
+It works consistently across all storage driver types: NFS, hostpath, EFS, and OCI FSS.

-1. Discovers volumes that exist on the storage backend but are not yet tracked in Fuzzball.
+1. Discovers volumes that exist on the storage backend but are not yet tracked in Fuzzball, and imports them.

-2. Identifies stale volumes — volumes tracked in Fuzzball whose backing data was not found during the backend scan.
+2. Identifies stale volumes — volumes tracked in Fuzzball whose backing data was not found during the scan — and removes their Fuzzball records.

 $ fuzzball volume provisioner scan my-nfs